intrbiz/bergamot-site/src/main/views/docs/user/config/scripted_commands.md

 ---
 # Scripted Commands

-Bergamot Monitoring has a number of differing check workers, all targeted for specialised to rexecute different types of checks.
-Most of these workers can be scripted using Javascript, this allows a vast range of check commands to be implemented using nothing but configuration, avoiding the need to write and distribute a Nagios style check executable.
+Bergamot Monitoring has a number of differing check workers, all specialised to execute different types of checks.
+Most of these workers can be scripted using Javascript (Nashorn), this allows a vast range of check commands to be implemented using nothing but configuration, avoiding the need to write and distribute a Nagios style check executable.

 ## Supported Workers